rungulus/Bucket/README.md

 ## installation
 you need python and node.js! i'm really dumb and pip wasnt working so deal with it!

-once you got that, just clone this repo locally
+once you got that, just clone this repo

 ## usage
 this project is seprated into 3 distinct steps (will be 4 for the bot)